spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/201903.0/quick-add-to-cart-feature-walkthrough/configuring-separators-and-default-number-rows.md

 ---
-title: HowTo - Configure separators and default number of rows
+title: Configuring separators and default number of rows
 description: Use the guide to configure separators and default number of rows
 last_updated: Jun 16, 2021
 template: howto-guide-template